hhinfo/filling_assistant/README.md

 **AI-Enhanced Training**: Feed pairs of `empty` and `filled` JSON files.
 The system:
 - Auto-detects all data sheets in each file pair
-- Applies 5-strategy header detection (pattern, structural, template, historical, OpenAI)
+- Applies OpenAI-powered business header detection for meaningful terminology
-- Learns business terminology patterns with cross-domain intelligence
+- Learns business patterns with cross-domain intelligence
 - Uses multi-factor confidence scoring with AI validation
 - Stores patterns with enhanced business context for cross-sheet analysis
 - Displays comprehensive training results with AI enhancement indicators